Smosh

-Smosh (/ˈsmɔːʃ/) is an American YouTube sketch comedy-improv collective, independent production company, and former social networking site founded by Anthony Padilla and Ian Hecox.
+Smosh Productions, Inc., commonly referred to as Smosh (/smɒʃ/), is an American independent comedy-improv production company and former social networking site founded by Anthony Padilla and Ian Hecox.
 In 2002, Padilla created a website named "smosh.com" for making Flash animations, and he was later joined by Hecox.
 They began posting videos on Smosh's YouTube channel in 2005 and quickly became one of the most popular channels on the site.
-As of September 2025, the main Smosh channel has over 11 billion views and over 26 million subscribers.
+As of June 2026, the main Smosh channel has over 11 billion views and over 27 million subscribers.

 Initially making lip-sync videos to cartoon and video game-based songs, Smosh garnered virality for their "Pokémon Theme Music Video"; reaching 24 million views, it became the most-viewed video on YouTube until it was removed from the site due to copyright infringement.
 Smosh pivoted towards comedic sketches geared towards pop culture media, with Hecox and Padilla portraying various characters.
-Making series such as Food Battle, If X Were Real and Every [Blank] Ever, Smosh continued to garner online popularity throughout the 2010s.
+Making web series such as Food Battle, If X Were Real and Every [Blank] Ever, Smosh continued to garner online popularity throughout the 2010s.
 Their sketches progressed in production quality as they included more cast and crew members.